babakmbm/BabakBlog/README.md

 they're under development i will update them every chance i get.

 also you can see the end results at this address: http://www.techlist.ir

+29/04/2014
+TODO:
+	FIX THE TAGS PROBLEM IN EDITPOST.
+	VALIDATION IN LOGIN.
+	GET BACK TO SAME PAGE AFTER LOGIN.
+	CODE FORMATTING (PRETTY CODE) IN TINYMCE.
+	USING PERSIAN DATETIME --- SHAMSI DATETIME.